That-Dev-Girl-Sites/jhalabi.com/_posts/2022-05-31-sweet-little-you-preorder.md

 redirect_from: "/blog/sweet-little-you-preorder"
 categories:
   - writing
+excerpt: Please, please do me a huge favor.
+Pre-order "Sweet Little You".
 ---

 Today is my birthday.
 This is not a marketing ploy.
 Today is actually my birthday.
 Being at the end of May, it often overlaps with the Memorial Day holiday weekend, which, to be honest is pretty nice.
 I get some time off to relax and recharge and catch up on my mile-long to-do list.
 It is a bonus that my child goes to a Montessori school that is inexplicably, but thankfully, open on almost every holiday, so I get some extra quiet time at home.